 For both men and women, the most common symptom of a heart attack is chest pain or discomfort, described as an achy, tight or “heavy” feeling.

-Journal of the American Medical Association in February 2012, found that women are more likely than men to have heart attacks that present without chest pains, and they are more likely to die of a heart attack than men.
+Journal of the American Medical Association, found that women are more likely than men to have heart attacks that present without chest pains, and they are more likely to die of a heart attack than men.

 Women are more likely than men to experience other signs of a heart attack.
 These include:

 Shortness of breath